bugsnag/bugsnag-sourcemaps/README.md

 ### Bugsnag On-premise

-If you are using Bugsnag On-premise, you use the `endpoint` option to set the url to your upload server.
+If you are using Bugsnag On-premise, you should use the `endpoint` option to set the url of your upload server.

 Example with endpoint option: